-- (1) We completed a 1 for 20 reverse stock split in July 2012.
-We expect to complete a 1 for 1.6756 reverse stock split of our common stock in connection with this offering.
-Options granted prior to such dates reflect the effect of the reverse stock splits. - (2) In connection with the preparation of the financial statements necessary for inclusion in the registration statement related to this offering, we reassessed the estimated fair value of our common stock for financial reporting purposes.
+(1) We completed a 1 for 20 reverse stock split on July 17, 2012, and options granted prior to such date reflect the effect of the reverse stock split.

+- (2) In connection with the preparation of the financial statements necessary for inclusion in the registration statement related to this offering, we reassessed the estimated fair value of our common stock for financial reporting purposes.
 When we performed reassessment valuation analyses for the grant dates above, we concluded that stock options granted had exercise prices equal to the then estimated fair value of common stock at the date of grant, except for stock options granted on April 23, 2013, June 25, 2013 and June 27, 2013, which had exercise prices different from the reassessed fair value of the common stock at the date of grant.
-We used this fair value reassessment to determine stock-based compensation expense which is recorded in our financial statements. - (3) This grant excludes options to purchase 1,483 shares of common stock, which were outstanding for legal purposes but not for accounting purposes, because the recipients of these options were not notified of the terms of the grants until a later date.
-The recipients of 208 and 1,275 of the excluded options were subsequently notified of the grant terms on September 6, 2013 and October 3, 2013, respectively, at which dates the applicable options were granted for accounting purposes. - (4) This grant excludes options to purchase 548,943 shares of common stock, which were outstanding for legal purposes but not for accounting purposes, because the recipients of these options were not notified of the terms of the grants until a later date.
-The recipients of 1,790, 218,902 and 328,251 of the excluded options were subsequently notified of the grant terms on August 16, 2013, September 6, 2013 and October 3, 2013, respectively, at which dates the applicable options were granted for accounting purposes. - (5) This grant excludes options to purchase 28,160 shares of common stock, which were outstanding for legal purposes but not for accounting purposes, because the recipients of these options were not notified of the terms of the grants until a later date.
-The recipients of 3,282 and 24,878 of the excluded options were subsequently notified of the grant terms on September 6, 2013 and October 3, 2013, respectively, at which dates the applicable options were granted for accounting purposes. - (6) This grant of options to purchase shares of common stock was outstanding for legal purposes at April 23, 2013 but not for accounting purposes until this date because the recipients of these options were not notified of the terms of the grants until this date. - (7) This grant of options to purchase shares of common stock was outstanding for legal purposes at June 25, 2013 but not for accounting purposes until this date because the recipients of these options were not notified of the terms of the grants until this date. - (8) This grant of options to purchase shares of common stock was outstanding for legal purposes at July 1, 2012 but not for accounting purposes until this date because the recipients of these options were not notified of the terms of the grants until this date.
+We used this fair value reassessment to determine stock-based compensation expense which is recorded in our financial statements. - (3) This grant excludes options to purchase 2,500 shares of common stock, which were outstanding for legal purposes but not for accounting purposes, because the recipients of these options were not notified of the terms of the grants until a later date.
+The recipients of 350 and 2,150 of the excluded options were subsequently notified of the grant terms on September 6, 2013 and October 3, 2013, respectively, at which dates the applicable options were granted for accounting purposes. - (4) This grant excludes options to purchase 919,900 shares of common stock, which were outstanding for legal purposes but not for accounting purposes, because the recipients of these options were not notified of the terms of the grants until a later date.
+The recipients of 3,000, 366,800 and 550,100 of the excluded options were subsequently notified of the grant terms on August 16, 2013, September 6, 2013 and October 3, 2013, respectively, at which dates the applicable options were granted for accounting purposes. - (5) This grant excludes options to purchase 47,200 shares of common stock, which were outstanding for legal purposes but not for accounting purposes, because the recipients of these options were not notified of the terms of the grants until a later date.
+The recipients of 5,500 and 41,700 of the excluded options were subsequently notified of the grant terms on September 6, 2013 and October 3, 2013, respectively, at which dates the applicable options were granted for accounting purposes. - (6) This grant of options to purchase shares of common stock was outstanding for legal purposes at April 23, 2013 but not for accounting purposes until this date because the recipients of these options were not notified of the terms of the grants until this date.

+- (7) This grant of options to purchase shares of common stock was outstanding for legal purposes at June 25, 2013 but not for accounting purposes until this date because the recipients of these options were not notified of the terms of the grants until this date. - (8) This grant of options to purchase shares of common stock was outstanding for legal purposes at July 1, 2012 but not for accounting purposes until this date because the recipients of these options were not notified of the terms of the grants until this date.